LucianoPAlmeida/variable-injector/README.md

 ```

-After that we can just proceed with the build, archive and other steps of our CI/CD pipeline.
+After that we can just proceed to the build, archive and other steps of our CI/CD pipeline.

 ## Licence
 Variable Injector is released under the [MIT License](https://opensource.org/licenses/MIT).